 Stephanie Chen directs Greenlining’s advocacy in energy and telecommunications policy.
 She oversees Greenlining’s legal counsel at the California Public Utilities Commission and the Federal Communications Commission, who advocate on a wide range of issues impacting underserved consumers and small businesses.
 Stephanie has litigated several high-profile cases impacting billions of dollars in utility rates, winning broad statewide protections for communities of color, low income ratepayers and small business owners.

 Outside of Greenlining, Stephanie serves as secretary of the Board of Directors for the Conference of California Public Utility Counsel, the specialty bar association of attorneys and regulatory personnel who practice before the CPUC.
-Additionally, Stephanie serves on the Advisory Board for the California Consumer Protection Foundation.
+Additionally, Stephanie serves on the Advisory Board for the California Consumer Protection Foundation, and for Skyline College’s Paralegal Studies Program.
 Stephanie has a B.A. in Government from Dartmouth College and a J.D. from the University of San Francisco School of Law.
 She loves eating, cooking, gardening, eating, cheering loudly for the Oakland A’s, eating, and sporadically blogging about food.